-Hypotenuse AI wants to take the strain out of copywriting for ecommerce – TechCrunch
+Hypotenuse AI wants to take the strain out of copywriting for e-commerce – TechCrunch

 The more immediate priorities for the startup are expanding the range of copywriting its AI can offer — to include additional formats such as advertising copy and even some ‘listicle’ style blog posts which can stand in as content marketing (unsophisticated stuff, along the lines of ’10 things you can do at the beach’, per Wong, or ’10 great dresses for summer’ etc).

-“Even as we want to go into blog posts we’re still completely focused on the ecommerce space,” he adds.
+“Even as we want to go into blog posts we’re still completely focused on the e-commerce space,” he adds.
 “We won’t go out to news articles or anything like that.
 We think that that is still something that cannot be fully automated yet.”

 Looking further ahead he dangles the possibility of the AI enabling infinitely customizable marketing copy — meaning a website could parse a visitor’s data footprint and generate dynamic product descriptions intended to appeal to that particular individual.